 There’s a help option which gives you a coloured 10 frame to offer visual aid, and you can check and print out your results too.

-Another variant on the beat-the-clock system, but this one has the benefit of subtraction questions being thrown into the mix.
+Another variant on the beat-the-clock system, this I Can Recall All Number Bonds to 10 game has the benefit of subtraction questions being thrown into the mix.

 Get consecutive questions correct to boost your level, but beware, that makes the sums increase in difficulty.

 This number bonds game is one of those fun little puzzle games that you could play for hours.